 To address these challenges, organisations are taking a variety of measures to better protect sensitive data stored in the cloud.
 These include leveraging advanced encryption techniques such as zero-knowledge cloud storage; implementing strict access controls and multi-factor authentication systems to prevent unauthorised access; and implementing continuous monitoring mechanisms like cloud security information and event management (CSIEM) systems to detect and respond to suspicious activity.

 While cloud providers are also working to improve data security, organisations must remain vigilant and take an active role in securing their cloud environments to help minimise the risks associated with storing data in the cloud.

-Many enterprises are looking at the future of cloud adoption and are migrating workloads from public cloud to private cloud on data centres which can offer cloud migration technology to meet their unique business needs and take advantage of the digital transformation benefits of both private and public cloud platforms, such as increased flexibility, scalability, and cost-effectiveness.
+Many enterprises are looking at the future of cloud adoption and are migrating workloads from the public cloud to the private cloud on data centers which can offer cloud migration technology to meet their unique business needs and take advantage of the digital transformation benefits of both private and public cloud platforms, such as increased flexibility, scalability, and cost-effectiveness.

 #8 -Cost Optimisation on Cloud

 One of the key trends in cloud computing is the growing demand for cloud services.
 This is driven by organisations seeking to reduce their IT and cloud spending, while still maintaining high levels of performance and availability.
 To achieve this, many organisations are turning to cloud service providers that offer specialised cloud solutions designed specifically for cost optimisation.